Lylio/cv.lyle.app/README.md

 # cv.lyle.app

 ## Description
-This is my online CV/Resume.
-A simple web-app built with my favourite frontend library:  <b>React JS</b>.
+This is my online CV/Portfolio built with React.

-The website presents info such as development projects, work experience and education.
-Hosted on Google Cloud Platform.
+The website presents info such as background details, work experience, education and a selection of projects I've built.
+The app is hosted on the Google Cloud Platform.

 <br />